ByteDrummer/devcontainer-features/src/neovim/README.md

 # Neovim (from source) (neovim)

-A feature to install Neovim building from source
+A feature to install Neovim from prebuilt binary and common plugin dependencies.

 ## Example Usage